 Untreated vitamin B1 deficiency in the form of Wernicke encephalopathy can result in the need for institutional care, or in death.

 Vitamin B1, also known as thiamine, is an essential micronutrient.
-Deficiency can result in three distinct clinical presentations.
+Deficiency can result in distinct clinical presentations.
 Acute deficiency can present as Wernicke encephalopathy, with ocular abnormalities, mental state changes, and ataxia.
 Acute or chronic deficiency can also lead to wet beriberi (which presents as high-output cardiac failure with edema and orthopnea), or low-output cardiac failure with lactic acidosis and peripheral cyanosis (also known as Shoshin beriberi).
 Dry beriberi occurs with chronic deficiency and is characterized by a distal peripheral polyneuropathy.

 History and exam

 - incessant crying (infantile beri-beri)

 - anorexia (infantile beri-beri)

 - bulging fontanelle (infantile beri-beri)

 - orthopnea (wet beriberi)